ShounakCy/DASH_based_Visualization/README.md

 # DASH_based_Visualization
-Real-Time DASH based visualization of data, fetched from Cassandra Database
+Real-Time DASH based visualization of data using Python, HTML, CSS.
+Database used is Cassandra DB.